-At Oasis Recovery Communities Runcorn we are able to treat individuals who suffer from a mild to moderate eating disorder.
+At Oasis Recovery Communities Runcorn we are able to treat individuals who suffer from a mild to a moderate eating disorder.
 Severe eating disorders usually require a hospital environment in order to manage the individual’s physical health and the disorder more effectively.
-For those suffering from a mild to moderate eating disorder, or where it presents as a co occurring illness alongside addiction, we are able to offer a comprehensive bespoke rehabilitation programme.
+For those suffering from a mild to moderate eating disorder, or where it presents as a co-occurring illness alongside addiction, we are able to offer a comprehensive bespoke rehabilitation programme.

-Eating Disorders are very serious and often very difficult to treat successfully.
+Eating disorders are very serious and often very difficult to treat successfully.
 The individual has to eat and can only abstain from the destructive behaviours that relate to the disorder.
 We concentrate on challenging and changing the individual’s core beliefs through a number of proven therapeutic treatments.
 We also help to support and manage them in their abstinence from their specific disordered eating.

-For more information on how we can help you or a loved one to recover from a an eating disorder, please call our team for a free, over the phone, confidential assessment of your treatment needs.
+For more information on how we can help you or a loved one to recover from an eating disorder, please call our team for a free, over the phone, confidential assessment of your treatment needs.

 No matter how the eating disorder manifests; it causes the sufferer huge amounts of physical and emotional discomfort and distress.

 All forms of disordered eating are very dangerous, to the individual’s mental, physical and emotional health.
-Bulimia and Anorexia cause imbalances in the sufferer’s brain and their bodies electrolytes.
+Bulimia and anorexia cause imbalances in the sufferer’s brain and their bodies electrolytes.
 This can severely impact on their mental and physical health and make it very difficult for them to see that their eating is not normal.
 Overeating and binge eating can cause all kinds of physical problems and stop an individual’s emotional development; they use food as a way of managing and escaping emotions.
-Below are the common manifestations of an Eating Disorder, we hope this will help you to understand and identify which of these you or your loved one is primarily suffering from:
+Below are the common manifestations of an eating disorder, we hope this will help you to understand and identify which of these you or your loved one is primarily suffering from:

 Binge Eating Disorder – Those who suffer from binge eating disorder regularly lose control over the amount of food they consume.
 They will continue to eat, as they do not recognise when they are full.
-This is due to the fact that they go into a trance like state that is devoid of emotions whilst they are binging.
+This is due to the fact that they go into a trance-like state that is devoid of emotions whilst they are binging.
 Unlike Bulimia, they do not purge after a binge.
 Like Bulimia, they very much eat in order to cope with or avoid difficult emotions.
-Bulimics and Binge eaters will usually eat things that are high in calories whilst binging.
+Bulimics and binge eaters will usually eat things that are high in calories whilst binging.
 Foods that cause them to feel shame and guilt.
-During a binge they have no control over their food intake and will often eat to the point of severe discomfort.
-Typically they will suffer from feelings of worthlessness and low self esteem.
+During a binge, they have no control over their food intake and will often eat to the point of severe discomfort.
+Typically they will suffer from feelings of worthlessness and low self-esteem.
 Those who have Binge Eating Disorder are at high risk of becoming severely obese and developing related conditions such as heart disease and type II diabetes.
 Binge eating too can cause death through organ failure and heart attack.

 Restricted eating and food phobias – Those that suffer from restricted eating and food phobias will deliberately avoid certain foods or food groups.
 This is because they have an unhealthy fear of certain foods.
 Most that restrict their eating will obsess over losing weight; they may attempt this in a number of ways, from fasting to restricting their calorie intake to avoiding carbohydrates.
 The danger with both of these disorders is that the individual can become malnourished through not taking in enough nutrition and essential vitamins.
-Someone with a food phobia, will have an irrational fear around a particular food or group of foods; they will go to any lengths to avoid these foods as it causes them to suffer acute anxiety and panic.
+Someone with a food phobia will have an irrational fear around a particular food or group of foods; they will go to any lengths to avoid these foods as it causes them to suffer acute anxiety and panic.
 They may go to the extremes of avoiding supermarkets, social gatherings and restaurants for fear of coming face to face with the food or foods that they have a phobia towards.

 Eating disorders are serious mental health illnesses that require professional and intensive treatment in order to overcome.
 Many believe that eating disorders such as Anorexia and Bulimia are triggered by social media pressure to look a certain way.
 This may have some truth in it, but only for those that are predisposed to developing the condition.
-Many individuals with eating disorders have complex and deep rooted emotional issues that require professional treatment.
+Many individuals with eating disorders have complex and deep-rooted emotional issues that require professional treatment.
 There is no quick fix to treating disordered eating, it takes time, therapy and practical application.
-Eating disorders are often accompanied by other co occurring conditions.
+Eating disorders are often accompanied by other co-occurring conditions.
 It has been recognised that an individual’s genetic makeup can make them more predisposed to developing a mental health illness.
 Where there is a susceptibility within an individual, the following can be a trigger for an eating disorder developing:

-Most individuals who suffer with an eating disorder find it incredibly difficult to admit they have a problem and seek help.
+Most individuals who suffer from an eating disorder find it incredibly difficult to admit they have a problem and seek help.
 They will go to extraordinary lengths to keep their illness hidden from others.
 The fear of giving up their eating disorder is overwhelming as they feel it is the only thing in their life that they can control…even though this is blatantly not the case.
-Someone with an eating disorder will usually also have deep rooted control issues.
+Someone with an eating disorder will usually also have deep-rooted control issues.
 They feel safe in their illness and cannot imagine a life without it.
-When challenged around their eating, they are usually defensive and resentful; as admitting they have a problem would likely result to further probing and challenging as to why they aren’t addressing it.
+When challenged around their eating, they are usually defensive and resentful; as admitting they have a problem would likely result in further probing and challenging as to why they aren’t addressing it.
 For someone with an eating disorder to ask for help, they really have to have reached a rock bottom physically, mentally and emotionally with the disorder.
 Their brain is conditioned to obsess around food and they cannot imagine a life free from their obsession with food.

 If you are worried that you or a loved may be suffering from an eating disorder, it is vital that you seek immediate professional advice and help around accessing the correct treatment.
-As previously advised, it is not as simple as eating less or eating more; too others, who do not understand the illness, this is the obvious solution.
+As previously advised, it is not as simple as eating less or eating more; to others, who do not understand the illness, this is the obvious solution.
 Someone who has an eating disorder may exhibit the following signs and symptoms:

 Most individuals with an eating disorder will feel uncomfortable eating in front of others.
 They will find excuses not to eat, to eat in public or at the family dinner table.
-They will feel very uncomfortable with others watching and possibly monitoring their eating habits; they will feel pressured to eat “normally” which invariable they find incredibly difficult, if not impossible, to do.
+They will feel very uncomfortable with others watching and possibly monitoring their eating habits; they will feel pressured to eat “normally” which they find incredibly difficult, if not impossible, to do.

 Oasis Recovery Communities Runcorn are able to treat all kinds of disordered eating.
 Inpatient treatment of a minimum of 8 to 12 weeks is recommended, this provides us with the time frame required to help the individual lay the foundations for a lasting recovery.
-As the individual is exposed to food constantly, and has to eat in order to survive, abstinence is not an option.
-However we can show them practical ways of abstaining from the harmful behaviours related to their particular disorder.
-We recommend a long period of rehabilitation ideally, so that they can practice their abstinence within our safe and supportive environment.
+As the individual is exposed to food constantly and has to eat in order to survive, abstinence is not an option.
+However, we can show them practical ways of abstaining from the harmful behaviours related to their particular disorder.
+We recommend a long period of rehabilitation ideally so that they can practice their abstinence within our safe and supportive environment.
 Without the opportunity to do this, they are likely to relapse on returning home

 To start with, the change in eating will feel very uncomfortable; we will support them through the adjustment period and monitor them very closely.
-Every patient admitting to our rehab clinic will first of all undergo a comprehensive medical assessment by our addictions and mental health specialist Doctor.
+Every patient admitting to our rehab clinic will, first of all, undergo a comprehensive medical assessment by our addictions and mental health specialist Doctor.
 Additional medicines and vitamins may be prescribed at this point, in order to assist their physical and mental rehabilitation.
-Following this our clinical staff will use their experience to develop a personalised treatment plan that will include details of behaviours they will be required to abstain from.
+Following this, our clinical staff will use their experience to develop a personalised treatment plan that will include details of behaviours they will be required to abstain from.
 A healthy eating plan will be encouraged and monitored closely for the duration of their stay.
 In addition to the practical steps we put in place, we also address the underlying issues and false belief systems embedded within each individual.
 Our therapeutic programme is very intensive and designed to bring about a huge shift in the patient’s thinking and how they process their emotions.

 Patients who admit to us for treatment of an eating disorder will benefit from the following proven treatment therapies